pengx17/pengx17.github.io/_posts/2013-06-21-opencl-development-notes.md

 On Intel platform we found that OpenCL address space qualifiers like `__local` and `__constant` are not allowed for function parameters when they are arrays.
 For example, it is safe to define `void f(__local int * x) {/*...*/}` but NOT `void f(__local int x []) {/*...*/}` for Intel SDK’s OpenCL compiler.
 Thus for platform portability we may have to always use pointers instead of arrays.

+#### Image2d type support

+Intel OpenCL SDK 2012 and 2013 beta has a bug that the OpenCL’s compiler fails to build when kernel file contains `image2d_t` type.
+This has been fixed in latest SDK (2013 release).

+## Backwards portability for OpenCL 1.1

+We are building OpenCV’s OCL module on top of OpenCL 1.2 full profile.
+However there are some deprecated APIs or new added APIs, we managed to enable OpenCV’s backwards executables portability, i.e., to make a OpenCV program compiled with OpenCL 1.2 library runnable on OpenCL 1.1 only environment.

+This link explains the differences between OpenCL 1.1 and OpenCL 1.2.
+There are two cases of difference in use:.
+In OpenCL 1.2, clCreateImage2D and clCreateImage3D has been merged into a single function clCreateImage; another difference is OpenCL 1.2 added clEnqueueFillBuffer for conveniently fill a buffer with a pattern, which is used in ocl function setTo.
+In both cases, we separate codes in different code blocks guarded with `CL_VERSION_1_2` macro.
+Also we enable CL_USE_DEPRECATED_OPENCL_1_1_APIS to avoid build errors on some platforms, where deprecated APIs are defaultly disabled.

 ## Double precision floating point support

 For some algorithms, double precision floating point is required for higher precision, e.g., sum, integral and SURF.
 Despite the fact that not all devices support double and AMD has its own low performance `cl_amd_fp64` extension, we added a function `setFloatPrecision` to let the user to set the double support behaviour.
 Also the kernel files are added with macros to determine whether or not to enable this feature.